DataDog/integrations-extras/eppo/README.md

 1. Update your Browser RUM SDK version to 4.25.0 or above.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.
-3. Initialize Eppo's SDK with the `datadogRum` option, which reports feature flag evaluations to Datadog using the snippet of code shown below.
-A javascript example is below.
+3. Initialize Eppo's SDK with the `datadogRum` option, which reports feature flag evaluations to Datadog.

+The following is a JavaScript example:

 ```typescript
 const assignmentLogger: IAssignmentLogger = {